 Has great precision and focus, with notes of apple, apple skin and lime; an entrancing twist of acidity on the finish.
 James Halliday

 Very delicate, precise and detailed.
 Violet, slate and peach aromas are followed by mint and peach flavors, with an ever-present back note of mineral.
 There's wonderful harmony and balance.
 Drink now through 2028.
-92 points Wine Spectator
+Rating: 92 points Wine Spectator

 Green apple, lemon oil and clover on the nose.
 Light and lively yet velvety on the palate.
 Rose petal and saline minerality mingle on the crisp, well-balanced, lipsmacking finish, which is long and elegant.
 Rating: 91 Points, Stephen Tanzer’s International Wine Cellar

 |Brand||Joh Jos Prum|